ruchir88/LeetCode-Problems/EquationSolver/readme.txt

 	Makefile

 Running Code:
-	1)make CodeChallengeExe - compiles and builds the project 2)./Exe - runs the project (will prompt you to enter file name) 3)make clean - removes all .o files and the executable file
+	1)make Exe - compiles and builds the project
+	2)./Exe - runs the project (will prompt you to enter file name) 3)make clean - removes all .o files and the executable file